bhisaac/5eFP/5eFP-SRD.md

 ### Feature: Military Rank

 You have a military rank from your career as a soldier.
 Soldiers loyal to your former military organization still recognize your authority and influence, and they defer to you if they are of a lower rank.
-Before deploying onto the world map, you gain a soldier minion under your command who deploys and returns to HQ alongside you.
+Before deploying onto the world map, you gain a soldier minion under your command who Deploys and Recalls to HQ alongside you.
 The soldier minion follows your commands to the best of its ability and allows you to remove 1 additional obscuring tile up to 2 squares away if you are the group token controller.
 If the soldier minion dies while deployed, remove it from the playing field.
-If your soldier minion did not die, you gain ⛁ at the start of the downtime phase.
+If your soldier minion Recalls with you, you gain ⛁.

 ## Street Rat